xpdota/triggevent-example-module/README.md

 To create and publish your own module, make your own fork or copy of this project, and do the following:

 1. Clone or copy this project.
+I recommend a simple copy so that you don't get the entire git history.
 2. In the pom.xml, change the artifact ID to a good and unique name for your project.
 You may want to add your nickname to make sure it's unique (e.g. 'johns-ucob-triggers').
 3. Modify INFO.json accordingly.
     - name: Human-readable name